Religious freedom restoration acts:

 Cutter v.
 Wilkinson.
 Some of the petitioners:

-members of Asatru, a sect which worships a number of
+members of Asatru, a neo-Pagan sect whose followers worship a number of

-racist Aryan Nations movement, as well as a Wiccan and an avowed Satanist.
+racist Aryan Nations movement.
 All argued that the Ohio

 Department of Rehabilitation and Corrections (ODRC) prevented them from